-\KLWA observed ice-out definition is when there is no ice across the lake in front of the weather station webcam (in the middle bay) for three consecutive days.
+TKLWA observed ice-out definition is when there is no ice across the lake in front of the weather station webcam (in the middle bay) for three consecutive days.

 The length of ice cover duration has important implications for maintaining the excellent water quality of Maine lakes.
-As described in the About the Cover section, Maine lakes have experienced significant decreases in the duration of ice cover in the last century, largely since fall ice-in is occurring later in the year and spring ice-out is occurring earlier in the year.
+Maine lakes have experienced significant decreases in the duration of ice cover in the last century, largely since fall ice-in is occurring later in the year and spring ice-out is occurring earlier in the year.
 Shorter ice cover duration means a longer thermal stratification period in summer, which can reduce oxygen levels in bottom waters and trigger internal phosphorus loading, fueling algal growth.
-Changes in the timing of iceout on lakes impacts all aspects of lake ecology, driving feedbacks among such factors as the depth and stability of thermal stratification, light exposure, nutrient availability, and phytoplankton community structure.
+Changes in the timing of ice-out on lakes impacts all aspects of lake ecology, driving feedbacks among such factors as the depth and stability of thermal stratification, light exposure, nutrient availability, and phytoplankton community structure.